 How is information stored and accessed?

-All hypnotherapy client information and emails are securely stored on computer in multi-encrypted volumes, and the computer itself is BIOS and password access protected.
+All hypnotherapy client information and emails are securely stored electronically.

 Any information that is printed – typically before a session – is immediately shredded afterwards, using a diamond-cut shredder.